apssouza22/neuroevolution/README.md

 # NeuroEvolution made easy
+Neuroevolution is a powerful approach to machine learning and artificial intelligence that uses evolutionary algorithms to evolve neural networks.

 This project contain a neuro-evolution library that allows you to easily use [NeuroEvolution](https://en.wikipedia.org/wiki/Neuroevolution) in your game.

-In this project we have applied the GeneticEvolution to multiple games such as self-driving car, smartCaps and flappy bird.
+In this project, we have applied GeneticEvolution to multiple games such as self-driving cars, smart caps and flappy bird.

 ![Alt text](neuroevolution.png?raw=true "Neuro-evolution")

-This project is a follow-up on my project about [Artificial Neural Networks from scratch](https://github.com/apssouza22/neuralnet-browser) where I show how to create an ANN from scratch without libraries.
+This project is a follow-up to my project about [Artificial Neural Networks from scratch](https://github.com/apssouza22/neuralnet-browser), where I show how to create an ANN from scratch without libraries.
 In that project the learning process is done using backpropagation(gradient descent), this project use a different approach, we will use Evolutionary Algorithm.